NCEA Achievement Standards:

 Resources: Religious Studies 2.4

-These five Achievement Standards have been written by Dr Jennifer Macleod of McGlashan College, Dunedin.
-Please contact Jennifer for information about the marking schedules for these Standards: email@example.com
+With the exception of 1.3 on Human Trafficking, these Achievement Standards have been written by Dr Jennifer Macleod of Columba College, Dunedin.
+Please contact Jennifer for information about the marking schedules for these Standards: firstname.lastname@example.org

 The Presbyterian Church of Aotearoa New Zealand has many stories to tell of ordinary, everyday people who, in being true to their following of Jesus Christ, have done extraordinary things within their local (and sometimes global) communities.